beteeliz/webscraping-books-python/README.md

 # Overview
-This project scrapes data from Books to Scrape webiste.
+This project scrapes data from Books to Scrape website.
 The data collected are title, price, availability.